SCROLL DOWN FOR OUR LATEST CRUISE TIPS VIDEO FOR ADVENTURE OF THE SEAS!

 Further, tour guides and drivers will also undergo health screenings and wear appropriate PPE.

 Thus, it is important to book these shore excursions early.
 Once they sell out, you will have no other options for touring your ports of call!
+Do know that as of right now, shore excursion options are a bit limited.

 Of note, you will need to stick with the shore excursion group at all times.
 Cruisers on other ships already sailing have been denied re-boarding for failure to comply with these rules!